eProsima/code-style/README.md

 Format parameters and bodies as for any other function, and capture lists like other comma-separated lists.

-For by-reference captures, do not leave a space between the ampersand `&` and the variable name.
+In by-reference captures, do not leave a space between the ampersand `&` and the variable name.

 There should not be a space separating the closing square bracket `]` from the opening parenthesis `(` when an argument list is present in the lambda expression.

-Lamba bodies should be indented following the indentation rules and both the opening and close braces should be each alone in their own line.
+Lamba bodies should be indented following the indentation rules and both the opening and closing braces should be each alone in their own line.

 ```c++
     auto init_fun = [this, reader, &att, &rqos](